projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 I/O Emulation in Service VM
 ***************************

-I/O requests from the hypervisor are dispatched by VHM in the Service VM kernel to a registered client, responsible for further processing the I/O access and notifying the hypervisor on its completion.
+I/O requests from the hypervisor are dispatched by HSM in the Service VM kernel to a registered client, responsible for further processing the I/O access and notifying the hypervisor on its completion.